AccumulateNetwork/accumulate-docs/developers/api/api-reference.md

 ### adi-create

-Create a new ADI (Accumulate Digital Identity)
+Creates a new ADI (Accumulate Digital Identity)

 **Request Parameters**